Kintyre/ksconf/docs/source/cmd_promote.rst

 -------------

 Moving content between files is a potentially risky operation.
-Here are some of the safety mechanisms that exist, because ksconf tries hard not to lose your stuff.
+Here are some of the safety mechanisms that ksconf has in place to prevent data loss.

 ..  tip::

     Pairing ksconf with a version control tool like :command:`git`, while not required, does provide another layer of protection against loss or corruption.
-    If you promote and commit changes frequently then the surface area of potential loss is reduced.
+    If you promote and commit changes frequently, then the scope of potential loss is reduced.

 ..

     Syntax checking
-        Strong syntax checking is enabled for both *SOURCE* and *TARGET* because otherwise mistakes like dangling or duplicate stanzas could lead to even more corruption.
+        Strong syntax checking is enabled for both *SOURCE* and *TARGET* to prevent mistakes, such as dangling or duplicate stanzas, which could lead to even more corruption.

     File fingerprinting
         Various attributes of the *SOURCE* and *TARGET* files are captured at startup and compared again before any changes are written to disk.
         This reduces the possibility of a race-condition on a live Splunk system.
         This mostly impacts interactive mode because the session lasts longer.
-        If this a concern, run promote only when Splunk is offline.
+        If this is a concern, run promote only when Splunk is offline.

     Same file check
         Attempts to promote content from a file to itself are prevented.